ens-emily/ensembl-docs/compara/compara_landing_page.md

 # Comparative Genomics

 Ensembl Compara provides cross-species resources and analyses, at both the sequence level and the gene level.
+These data can be accessed in [various ways](accessing_compara.md).

 ## Gene analyses